Michael A. Taylor Player Props: Twins vs. Blue Jays

 Michael A. Taylor At The Plate

-- Taylor is hitting .222 with seven doubles, eight home runs and nine walks.
+- Taylor has seven doubles, nine home runs and nine walks while batting .224.

-- He has gone deep in seven games this year (13.2%), homering in 4.7% of his plate appearances.
+- Taylor will look to extend his four-game hitting streak.
+He's batting .429 with two homers over the course of his last outings.

-- Taylor has driven home a run in 13 games this year (24.5%), including more than one RBI in 7.5% of his games and producing three or more of his team's runs on one occasion..
+- In 14 games this season (25.9%), Taylor has picked up an RBI, and in five of those games (9.3%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.